LibreCAD/docs/ref/menu.rst

 Main Menu
 =========

-Manu of LibreCAD's commands are accesable through the menu bar.
+Many of LibreCAD's commands are accessible through the menu bar.
 Each drop down menu provides access commands, configurations and yada, yada, yada,

 Each menu has a dashed line at the top.
 Clicking in the dashed line allows the menu to be "torn off" as used as a floating menu.
 Clicking the dot on the upper right corner of the floating menu closes it.